polterguy/polterguy.github.io/dashboard/users-roles/index.md

 ## Rolling your own auth

 The authentication and authorisation system in Magic is very flexible, and allows you to consume it from your own apps.
-The auth system is built as a _"half fabricated auth system"_, allowing you to implement it any ways you see fit, to customise it according to your needs.
+The auth system is built as a _"half fabricated auth system"_, allowing you to implement it any way you see fit, to customise it according to your needs.

 In the video below, I am creating a custom registration module in 15 minutes if you're interested in seeing how to create your own custom auth module.